impress-parthenope/Sentinel-1-Ground-Truth-Dataset-for-Coastline-Extraction/README.md

 # Sentinel-1-Ground-Truth-Dataset-for-Coastline-Extraction

-This repository contains the dataset for coastline extraction from SAR data.
+This repository contains the code for creating the dataset for coastline extraction from SAR data following the methodology proposed in  [IEEE GRSL paper](https://ieeexplore.ieee.org/document/11366898).
+The dataset used in the paper is free-available and shard in [release section](https://github.com/impress-parthenope/Sentinel-1-Ground-Truth-Dataset-for-Coastline-Extraction/releases/tag/dataset).

 The dataset is composed by Sentinel-1 VV and VH input data and reference binary masks indicating the coastline position.

 The dataset has been built using free Sentinel-1 data and the reference costaline have been extracted by shapefile provided by the EEA and EuHydro database.
-The building process is described in the [IEEE GRSL paper](https://ieeexplore.ieee.org/document/11366898)
+The building process is described in the

 if you find it usefule and use it for you research, please cite as the following
 ```